 But, there’s always a but, right?
 The traditional cake uses a mix of rice flour or cornflour with processed wheat flour.
 It’s easy peasy, but back to the ‘but’.
 My friend is on a gluten-free diet and can’t really eat too much wheat.
 So after a bit of experimenting, I perfect my version of the sand cake, without wheat.
 Yes, a perfect gluten-free rice cake recipe!

 And it’s time to share it with you.
-Smile… Here’s my gluten-free rice cake recipe from scratch.
+Smile… If you’re looking for a gluten free dessert made from rice, here’s my gluten-free rice cake recipe from scratch.

 What Ingredients Do You need to make Sand Cake?